 To request more information on a Adult Literacy, ESL or Citizenship tutor training session above please call the library or contact the literacy coordinator by email or phone at 713-274-6600.
 You can fill in this tutor registration form to receive a copy of the upcoming training schedule.

 Our youth literacy approach encompasses children from birth through 12th grade.
 We are committed to helping children develop a lifelong love for reading, knowing that this is one of the strongest pathways to a life of meaningful literacy.

-Our spring 2017 Book Buddies cycle will run from February to April at nine branch locations.
+Our fall 2017 Book Buddies cycle will run from September to November at 25 branch locations.

-If you have a child in K – 3rd grades who you want to help develop a love of reading, please stop by or call one of the nine branches for more information about registration and future cycles.
+If you have a child in K – 3rd grades who you want to help develop a love of reading, please stop by or call one of the 25 branches above for more information about the Little Buddy application process.